 Technically speaking, the PhD, or ‘Doctor of Philosophy’, is the highest qualification that a student can achieve.
 Practically speaking, it’s a 3 to 4 year individual research project involving advanced scholarship, focusing on a specific area of interest to you within the field of politics and international studies, and which makes a substantial and original contribution to knowledge.

 Each student’s experience of the PhD is unique, but all PhDs require a high degree of self-motivation, self-reflection and self-discipline in order to be completed on time and in a way that accomplishes all they set out to do.
-Contrary to the stereotype of a PhD being a lonely experience, in PAIS you’ll have plenty of opportunity to reach out to your peers, supervisors or other colleagues through conferences, workshops and study groups both on and off campus—and through these, you’ll get important insights into your own topic and stay engaged in the wider academic community.
-Throughout this process, all PhDs also gain valuable skills in research, writing, public speaking, networking and critical thinking which are important not only in academic careers, but also in many other professions.
+Contrary to the stereotype of a PhD being a lonely experience, in PAIS you’ll have plenty of opportunity to reach out to your peers, supervisors or other colleagues through conferences, workshops and study groups both on and off campus.
+Through these you’ll get important insights into your own topic and stay engaged with the wider academic community.
+Throughout this process all PhDs gain valuable skills in research, writing, public speaking, networking and critical thinking which are important not only in academic careers, but also in many other professions.

 What is a PhD in the UK?

 As opposed to undertaking the degree in other countries, a PhD in the UK is based more around individual research.
 In our department, the only taught element is in the first year seminar and second year research training courses, though you are able and encouraged to pursue additional training through the university.
 Instead of examinations, your progress will be marked through yearly written reports and presentations, culminating in the final submission and Viva process.